slideflow/slideflow/docs-source/source/project_setup.rst

     P.create_blank_annotations()

 Slide names do not need to be explicitly set in the annotations file by the user.
-Rather, once a dataset has been set up, slideflow will search through the linked slide directories and attempt to match slides to entries in the annotations file using **submitter_id**.
+Rather, once a dataset has been set up, slideflow will search through the linked slide directories and attempt to match slides to entries in the annotations file using **patient**.
 Entries that are blank in the **slide** column will be auto-populated with any detected and matching slides, if available.

 .. _execute: